MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/how-to/link-unfurling.md

 ## Remove link unfurling cache

 When a user shares a link in a meeting, the Teams app unfurls the link to an Adaptive Card.
 The link unfurling result is cached in Teams for 30 minutes.
-You can update your app to set a cache policy and remove cache for the app, which helps you to show different content in an Adaptive Card when the app's link is shared in a different context in Teams.
+You can update your app to set a cache policy and remove cache for the app.
+This helps you to show different content in an Adaptive Card when the app's link is shared in a different context in Teams.

 To remove link unfurling cache, update your bot with the `type` as `setcachepolicy` under the `suggestedActions` property.
 Teams doesn't cache the results for the app links with the `"type": "setCachePolicy"`.